KalpitChoudhari/BE-IT-Assignments/README.md

 # TE---SEM-II
-This repository contains all the assignments of TE - IT 2nd Sem
+This repository contains all the assignments of BE - IT

 Regards,
 RooT NovA